HUMA-LabforAdvancedTechnologyinArch/ARC596_Embodied-Computation/docs/T1/README.md

 2. [Github Desktop](https://desktop.github.com/)
 3. [Anaconda](https://www.anaconda.com/)
 4. [Unity 2022.3.3f1](https://unity.com/)
-5. Android SDK and Java JDK (when developing for Android) - have to be ticked in the installation modules when installing Unity.
+>	*Note: Android SDK and Java JDK (when developing for Android) - have to be ticked in the installation modules when installing Unity.*

 ### Dependencies